The quadrants of knowledge are helpful tools in risk assessment. I use them occasionally to assess how thin the ice is on which I stand.

 In the first quadrant, for example, forecasts are pretty reliable.
-When a child is born, we can say with relative certainty that it will probably never reach a height of more than 2.20 meters.
-In a desert, we can say with great confidence that there will be no underwater world to marvel at for the next 5 to 10 years.
+When a child is born, we can confidently say that it will probably never reach a height of more than 2.20 meters.
+In a desert, we can confidently say there will be no underwater world to marvel at for the next 5 to 10 years.

-With the other quadrants, forecasts are more complex though.
-Things that we do not understand and are not aware of are subject to a high degree of uncertainty.
-Politicians or managers should rather not make predictions about when a virus will be defeated.
-Similarly, we should not make overly bold predictions about a company’s operating performance when we are not aware that the company is embroiled in an accounting scandal.
+With the other quadrants, forecasts are more complex, though.
+Things we do not understand or are not aware of are subject to a high degree of uncertainty.
+Politicians or managers should not make predictions about when a virus will be defeated.
+Similarly, we should not make overly bold predictions about a company’s operating performance when we are unaware that the company is embroiled in an accounting scandal.

 Investing and the quadrants of knowledge